 Become a Docent

-Field trips for Kindergarten, 2nd, 4th, or 7th Grade
+Field trips for Kindergarten, 2nd, 3rd, and 4th Grades

 Highlands Center Docents are leaders within our school field trip programs and direct their energy and time towards the children of our community, deepening their efforts to support more futures than just that of our organization.

-The field trips run at our Lynx Creek site that functions as a microcosm of the larger systems in Arizona and the perfect outdoor location for the scientific study of the natural world.
+The field trips run at our Lynx Creek site, which functions as a microcosm of the larger systems in Arizona and the perfect outdoor location for the scientific study of the natural world.
 Docents incorporate their own passions with the mysteries our natural world, and provide the opportunity to nurture a deep learning experience for children and parents attending our school field trips.